yuechen-li-dev/primer/python-primer.md

     guidance:
       - A module should have a reason to exist beyond "miscellaneous helpers."
       - If a module is becoming a storage closet, split it.
+      - Keep package export surfaces intentional rather than accidental when __init__.py is used.

   dependencies:
     headline: